American Express Platinum Cashback: what's on offer?

 |Monthly Spend||Annual Cash back||Less Annual Fee|

-Avoiding an annual fee with the 'everyday' version of this card means losing a lot of the cash back earning power of the main card.
-Here's how it works:
+Avoiding an annual fee with the Everyday version of this card used to mean losing a lot of earning power, but for low and moderate spenders this is actually the more generous card.
+Here's how the reward rates break down:

 Let's look at how that works out in terms of actual earnings.